teear/activations.fldx.org/src/56fl-eu101/index.md

 56FL/EU101 was last active from Björkö island in the <a href="http://islandfestival.net/">island festival</a> of 2014 on Saturday (07/06) and Sunday (08/06).

-Information about the EU-101 island group (located near the city of Vaasa in Finland) on RSGB IOTA website: <a href="https://www.iota-world.org/islands-on-the-air/iota-groups-islands/group/429.html" target="_blank">EU-101 Island Group</a>
+Information about the EU-101 island group (located near the city of Vaasa in Finland) on RSGB IOTA website: [EU-101 Island Group](https://www.iota-world.org/islands-on-the-air/iota-groups-islands/group/429.html)

-EU-101 island group consists of several islands, <a href="http://en.wikipedia.org/wiki/Replot" target="_blank">Raippaluoto</a> and <a href="http://en.wikipedia.org/wiki/Bj%C3%B6rk%C3%B6_%28Korsholm%29" target="_blank">Bj&ouml;rk&ouml;</a> being the largest ones.
+EU-101 island group consists of several islands, [Raippaluoto](https://en.wikipedia.org/wiki/Replot) and [Björkö](https://en.wikipedia.org/wiki/Bj%C3%B6rk%C3%B6_%28Korsholm%29) being the largest ones.

 EU-101 can also be found in Islands Base Online: <a href="http://islands.uznam.net.pl/find_for.php?do=search&amp;io=EU-101">http://islands.uznam.net.pl/find_for.php?do=search&amp;io=EU-101</a>
 (Note however that there is also lots of non-IOTA islands listed as part of EU-101.)